keithledgerwood/WICLab-guide/02-onboard-employee.md

 4. Locate and open the New Employee's **Welcome to Okta!** email.
 5. Click **Activate Okta Account**.

-   >This will open a new browser window where you, as the Okta admin, will setup the new employee's Okta account.
 6. Set up a new **password** according to the password policy rules displayed.
 7. For Okta Verify, click **Set up later**.
 7. The Okta End-user dashboard will display with the apps that were assigned to the new employee, with the exception of *BambooHR*.